heartcode/ProgressIndicator/README.markdown

 # AS2/3 progress indicator class

-This is a simple progress indicator class which can draw different pre-defined shapes arranged in a circle.
+**ProgressIndicator** is a simple progress indicator class which can draw different pre-defined shapes arranged in a circle.
+I built it from scratch and tried to make it as CPU and memory efficient and easy to use as possible.

 **You can use the tool to**
-> give user feedback on form data submission process
+* give user feedback on form data submission process
-> display it until you load something which doesn't require a proper 'percentage' preloader
+* display it until you load something which doesn't require a proper 'percentage' preloader
-> add to your existing (real) preloader
+* add to your existing (real) preloader
-> display any other sort of preload or time process you like
+* display any other sort of preload or time process you like

 **AS3 Compatible players:**
-> Adobe Flash Player 9 or higher
+* Adobe Flash Player 9 or higher
-> Adobe AIR Player 1.1 or higher
+* Adobe AIR Player 1.1 or higher

 **AS2 Compatible players:**
-> Adobe Flash Player 7 or higher
+* Adobe Flash Player 7 or higher
-> Adobe FlashLite Player 2.0 or higher
+* Adobe FlashLite Player 2.0 or higher
-> Adobe AIR Player 1.1 or higher
+* Adobe AIR Player 1.1 or higher

 ## Flexibility